 \section{Conclusion}

-In this paper, a specific task-oriented semantic image communication system STSCI is proposed for intelligent substation patorl inspection, which is mainly composed of a base system and a semantic enhancemant system.
-To haddle the task of ensuring the quality of images sent back by robots in singal-weak areas of substation.
-We designed a GAN-based networks in structure of auto-encoders to extremely compress the images.
-And to preserve the key semantic contents during transmission to decrease the posibility of errors or missing of the inspection, a yolo-net is involved to locate the areas with key semantic information, and a semantic enhancement model is designed to make full use of these extra information to make these areas clearer.
-Meanwhile, technology of JSCC is involved to improve the performance of STSCI under low signal-to-noise ratio channel conditions.
-With all metheds taken, expriments show the specific task-oriented semantic image communication system, the STSCI has the ability in solving this inspection task.
+In this paper, a specific task-oriented semantic image communication system STSCI is proposed for intelligent substation patorl inspection.
+It consists of a base system and a semantic enhancemant system that work together to compress and transmit images with high quality, while preserving the key semantic information.
+The STSCI utilizes a GAN-based network for image compression, a YOLONet for semantic localization, and an enhancement CNN model to improve the clarity of key semantic areas.
+JSCC technology is also involved to improve the system's performance under low signal-to-noise ratio channel conditions.
+Experimental results show that with all metheds taken, the STSCI has the ability to solve the specific task of intelligent substation patrol inspection, making it a promising technology for future applications in this field.